Sibiu General Information

 Built by architect Szalay Ferenc in 1899, with funds collected by Sibiu's small Jewish community, this synagogue boasts a neo-gothic façade.
 Inside, it has a basilica aspect with three naves mounted by lofts.

-Located in the middle of a dense forest and surrounded by a beautiful lake, ASTRA features more than 300 buildings as well as
+Located in the middle of a dense forest and surrounded by a beautiful lake, ASTRA features more than 300 original buildings as well as watermills, windmills, gigantic fruit and seed presses hydraulic forges and structures representing village architectural styles from many parts of Romania.

 The museum illustrates the technological legacy of the Romanian people.